Action | Score | Votes | % Solvers |

 Klemic: “3H.
 Wrong time to double with the vulnerability and scoring.
 Giving partner a freebid gets us moving towards the most likely game.”

 Mr. Klemic directly refutes my choice on this hand.
 I have always played that doubles are cooperative, partnership actions when the opponents show a fit.
-Partner still has the opportunity to bid again, or can pass on the hands where it may be best to defend, say AKJxx Axxx QJx.
+Partner still has the opportunity to bid again, or can pass on the hands where it may be best to defend, say A AKJxx Axxx QJx.
 There are some panelists who agree:

 Spear: “Double.
 I am going to try the ambiguous double because it will be popular, although at the table I would bid 3H (honest).
 Shouldn't double show better spades, or does it always show exactly what is dealt?"